workgroupengineering/Documentation/docs/controls/togglebutton.md

 ### Speaker Mute Button <a id="speaker-mute-button"></a>

-This button will show a muted speaker icon or an unmuted speaker icon based on whether the button is checked or unchecked, which the `ToggleButton` control toggles between when users click on the button.
+This button will show a muted speaker icon or an un-muted speaker icon based on whether the button is checked or unchecked, which the `ToggleButton` control toggles between when users click on the button.

 ```markup
 <Style Selector="ToggleButton DrawingPresenter.tbchecked">